 Step 2: Excavate for the Catch Basin

 All pondless waterfall kits include some form of catch basin hidden beneath a layer of porous rock or gravel at the base of the waterfall.
 Use the catch basin box as a template to mark the yard with spray paint and then dig a flat-bottomed hole to the depth specified by the manufacturer.
+Call a locate service before digging so they can mark the ground with flags or spray paint above any buried cables or pipes.
 It's important that the sides of the excavation are perfectly vertical and that the bottom is perfectly flat.

 Some waterfall kits require a portion of the overall excavation to be extra deep to house the pump reservoir.

 The soil you excavate for the catch basin can be used to create an elevated berm required for water to descend from the spillway to the catch basin.
 The vertical elevation doesn't need to be extreme — 2 or 3 feet of drop is often sufficient unless you are planning a waterfall with several tiers.
 For longer, multilevel waterfalls, create some natural meandering contours to the berm, which creates a more realistic look.
 Try to avoid a cone-shaped "volcano" of soil, as this will not look natural.

 Step 4: Shape the Watercourse